zju-SWJ/HWD/README.md

 This repository contains the source code of HWD.
 You can download the pre-trained teacher models and ImageNet pre-trained student models from the URLs provided by [CIRKD](https://github.com/winycg/CIRKD).

-Since ADE20K and COCO-Stuff teacher models are not released when we submit our paper, we trained these models by ourselves.
+Since ADE20K and COCO-Stuff teacher models are not released when we submitted our paper, we trained these models by ourselves.
 Larger iterations (e.g., 80K, 160K) should be used when training the teacher.

 ## General parameter choices
 **model**  psp, psp_mobile, deeplabv3, deeplabv3_mobile